antebudimir/eslint-plugin-vanilla-extract/README.md

   [issue #3](https://github.com/antebudimir/eslint-plugin-vanilla-extract/issues/3))
 - Comprehensive rule testing.
 - `no-px-unit` rule to disallow use of `px` units with configurable whitelist.
+- `prefer-logical-properties` rule to enforce use of logical properties.

 ### Current Work

-- TBA
+- `prefer-theme-tokens` rule to enforce use of theme tokens instead of hard-coded values when available.

 ### Upcoming Features

-- `prefer-logical-properties` rule to enforce use of logical properties.
-- `prefer-theme-tokens` rule to enforce use of theme tokens instead of hard-coded values when available.
-- `no-global-style` rule to disallow use of `globalStyle` function.
+- `no-unitless-values` rule that disallows numeric literals for CSS properties that are not unitless in CSS.
 - `property-unit-match` rule to enforce valid units per CSS property specs. **Note**: This feature will only be implemented if there's sufficient interest from the community.
 - Option to sort properties within user-defined concentric groups alphabetically instead of following the concentric